Phe0nix/Speech-Email-Sender/README.md

 4. After completing your subject, say `'line break'` to break the line for your body content.
 After break, the body content part will start.
 5. Say `'paragraph break'` for provide break between two lines.
 6. When everything's done means after completing your body part, say `'send email'` to open your default email provider(whether it's a app or gmail account) and send mail specifically via gmail, just say `'send gmail'` and it'll open gmail.com and then just edit your recipient's email address and send email.
-7. If you send email without provide `'line break'` command (see point 4), then subject and body both will take the same content.
+7. If you send email without providing `'line break'` command (see point 4), then subject and body both will take the same content.

 ### Background Color Change Commands: